Watch IDLES perform 'Rottweiler' with LCD Soundsystem

 The performance features a heavy drum-off moment where all members of LCD join in on the drumming alongside Talbott and IDLES drummer Jon Beavis.

 IDLES have been supporting LCD Soundsystem during their Re:SET Concert Series tour.
-Speaking to NME, Talbot shared: “LCD are what you want [as tour mates].
+Speaking to NME last week, Talbot shared: “LCD are what you want [as tour mates].
 You look up to certain artists but when you meet them they could be nothing like what you want them to be because they’re not your fucking pet.

 He continued: “They’re a human being, and in a working environment when you’re touring it’s just loads of different people all working their ass off to make something happen.
 So even if they’re sound as fuck they might just fucking hate touring and you might not see them.
 But this has been an absolute dream.
 It’s quite the opposite.
 They’re all beautiful people.”